aws-amplify/docs/docs/guides/location-service/fragments/tracking-device-location-android.md

 ## Sending device location data to Amazon Location Service

-The below steps describe how you can get a device location and pass it to the tracker resource you have created with Amazon Location Service:
+The below steps describe how you can retrieve a device location and pass it to the tracker resource you have created with Amazon Location Service.
+You can see a full sample app in the [aws-samples/amazon-location-samples](https://github.com/aws-samples/amazon-location-samples/blob/main/tracking-android/) repository.

 1. In Android Studio, expand **manifests** in the project viewer and open **AndroidManifest.xml**.

 1. Add the following permissions after the opening **manifest** tag.
 This grants your application access to location services and network connectivity.
-To learn more, refer to Request location permissions (https://developer.android.com/training/location/permissions) in the Android Developers documentation.
+To learn more, refer to [Request location permissions](https://developer.android.com/training/location/permissions) in the Android Developers documentation.

     ```xml
     <manifest ...>